jdesai840/SensiGlove/README.md

 The system istself is built around a nrF52-based microcontroller.
 A machine learning algorithm (TFLite based) built around C++ runs on the microcontroller and allows the user to "feel" distinct classes of materials (wood, metal, plastic) differently based on their capacitance and conductivities.

-The C++ machine learning model can be found in the associated "ML" folder.
+The machine learning model has been exported as a C++ library, and can be found in the ZIP folder.
 The C++ code for the base glove itself is found in "sense.ino".

 ![Quick Overview](https://cdn.discordapp.com/attachments/795811395002171392/797800958620073984/ezgif.com-gif-maker_1.gif)